kyo1988/Kyo.github.io/_posts/2025-01-19-founders-log-01.md

 The implementation of the compatibility patches resulted in a 100% success rate for build processes.
 This represents a significant improvement from the previous 0% success rate, demonstrating the effectiveness of the systematic approach.

-### Statistical Significance
+### Performance Analysis

-The improvement in build success rate is statistically significant (p < 0.001), indicating that the changes implemented are not due to random variation but represent a genuine improvement in system reliability.
+The build success rate improvement from 0% to 100% represents a complete system recovery.
+The 15 Liquid syntax errors were systematically resolved through:
+1. **Array Parameter Simplification**: 8 errors fixed by converting complex arrays to delimiter-based strings
+2. **Filter Compatibility**: 4 errors resolved by replacing unsupported filters (`absolute_url`, `strip_newlines`)
+3. **Template Optimization**: 3 errors eliminated through Jekyll 3.10.0 compatible syntax

 ### Future Considerations